-Gradient boosting

-Gradient boosting is a machine learning technique used in regression and classification tasks, among others.
-It gives a prediction model in the form of an ensemble of weak prediction models, which are typically decision trees.^{[1][2]} When a decision tree is the weak learner, the resulting algorithm is called gradient-boosted trees; it usually outperforms forest.
-A gradientboosted trees model is built in a stage-wise fashion as in other boosting methods, but it generalizes the other methods by allowing optimization of an arbitrary differentiable loss function.
+1. Gradient boosting: Gradient boosting is machine learning technique used in regression and classification tasks, among others.
+It gives a prediction model in the form of an ensemble of weak prediction models, which are typically decision trees.[1][2]
+When a decision tree is the weak learner, the resulting algorithm is called gradient-boosted trees; it usually outperforms random forest.A gradientboosted trees model is built in a stage-wise fashion as in other boosting methods, but it generalizes the other methods by allowing optimization of an arbitrary differentiable loss function.

-Logistic regression Classifiers

-Logistic regression analysis studies the association between a categorical dependent variable and а set of independent (explanatory) variables.
-The name logistic regression is used when the dependent variable has only two values, such as 0 and 1 or Yes and No. The name multinomial logistic regression is usually reserved for the case when the dependent variable has three or more unique values, such as Married, Single, Divorced, or Widowed.
+1. Logistic regression Classifiers: Logistic regression analysis studies the association between a categorical dependent variable and a set of independent (explanatory) variables.
+The name logistic regression is used when the dependent variable has only two values, such multinomial logistic regression is usually reserved for the case when the dependent variable has three or more unique values, such as Married, Single, Divorced, or Widowed.
 Although the type of data used for the dependent variable is different from that of multiple regression, the practical use of the procedure is similar.